Enjoy a simple, spicy, easy & healthy pumpkin dinner with spinach. You can serve this as a light low carb dinner or as a side dish.

 - pinch of salt and pepper

-	- 1/4 cup hot creamy green banana sauce optional but add cream of your choice
+- ¼ cup cream of your choice optional but add cream of your choice

 - 1 tsp mustard seed sauce optional but will add flavor

 - Start by heating your oven at 200°.
 Clean your pumpkin and slice it into wedges of your desired size.

 - Using your fingers or a pastry brush, spread olive oil evenly on the baking sheet, as well as on the pumpkins.

 - Spread the wedges on the baking sheet.

 - Cut onions into halves then slice them.

 - Leave the garlic whole without peeling them.

 - Sprinkle your spices all over the pumpkins and onions plus garlic.

 - Put the baking sheet in the oven and bring the heat down to 180°.